jamangi/metal_bots/planning_overview.md

-- alarms: functions that execute other functions at desired times
+- **alarms**: functions that execute other functions at desired times
   - alarm(func_to_execute, time_of_execution(using timezones))
   - cdtimer(func_to_execute, time_until_execution)
   - recurring_alarm(func_to_execute, time_of_execution, recurrence_interval)
-- datastructs: classes for interacting with jsons.
+- **datastructs**: classes for interacting with jsons.
 Each instance covers one json, and takes the filename as input.
 Maybe the filenames can just be global variables for convenience
   - DataInv: base class for any list of dicts (would we want this?)
   - DataBase: base class for any dict of dicts
   - UserBase: subclass for any dict of dicts where each entry is a user
   - DiscordUserBase: subsubclass for dicts of dicts where each key is a discord_id and some standard user data is stored
-- util: random funcs and stuff
+- **util**: random funcs and stuff
   - time_now()
   - timezones_hash: hashmap with timezone codes and their time difference from UTC.